 Day 5: Online networking & writing for social media (1/2 day)

 In this session you learn what online networking really entails and the returns it can generate.
 You develop a social media news strategy for different target groups, and you improve your online profiles (LinkedIn, personal website).
 The session is very hands-on, and you leave with an improved social media profile and/or a written blog.

 In this final session, you translate your vision into a concrete strategy to achieve your longer-term ambitions.
-In other words: what do you need to do (actions) now you’ve done all the prework?
+In other words: what do you need to do (actions) after this training programme?

 - Focus on knowledge and skills: what do I need to know and manage?

 - Focus on cooperation: who can help me (along)?

 - Focus on profiling: how and where do I put myself on the map in a distinctive way?